someparty/someparty/source/articles/2020-07-19-touching-glass.html.markdown

 [Listen: Adam Mowery - *Horseshoe Canyon* @ Bandcamp](https://itsadammowery.bandcamp.com/album/horseshoe-canyon-2020 "#")

-*Let It Beek*, is a fantastic collaboration pairing singer/songwriter Dave Schoonderbeek with Toronto's long-running [By Divine Right](https://bydivineright.bandcamp.com/).
+*Let It Beek*, is a fantastic collaboration pairing singer-songwriter Dave Schoonderbeek with Toronto's long-running [By Divine Right](https://bydivineright.bandcamp.com/).
 It also just happens to be sitting on my turntable as I edit this edition.
 A video showcasing the album track "The Pacer" recently arrived online, directed by Ben Srokosz.
 You can find it below.

 Schoonderbeek played in the early-2000s Oshawa indie rock group [Another Blue Door](https://www.discogs.com/Another-Blue-Door-Haulers/release/3524074) (they released a solitary full-length, *Haulers*, way back in 2004).
 This new record features him on a compellingly varied and often sombre set of folk-rock songs, backed by BDR's core trio of [José Contreras](https://www.facebook.com/josecontrerasmusik/), Alysha Haugen, and Geordie Dynes.
 The group recorded this set at [Slaughterhouse 754](https://slaughterhouse754.wixsite.com/slaughterhouse754) in 2016 with Glen Gummerson.